gwbres/zynq7-sdr/README.md

 make install

+**optionnal**
+Our applications/demonstrations involved the use of external usb-sound cards.
+The original open embedded- linux kernel only contains ethernet modules/drivers.
+We recompile the linux kernel with steps

+bitbake virtual/kernel

+bitbake -c menuconfig virtual/kernel (add Device-drivers -> sound)

+bitbake -f -c compile virtual/kernel

+This will also give you the Linux kernel sources repository, usefull to cross\_compile new custom peripherals.

 **FPGA**

 you need a stable HDL environment (Vivado or XPS) in order to use our IP-cores (Xilinx Licenses).